kevinleung987/eve-electron-tools/README.md

 ## About

 **EVE Electron Tools** is...
 - **Open-Source:** This application is free and open-source.
-Most of the popular community tools used by the EVE Online community are not open-source and some have even been known to log your input.
+A lot of popular community tools used by the EVE Online community are not open-source and some have even been known to log your input.
-- **Electron-based:** I found that most community tools for EVE Online are served as a web-page, but what happens if the owner decides to stop paying server fees?
-By being Electron-based, EVE-NT can be served as a web-page, or compiled into a cross-platform desktop application, giving you full control over the toolset.
-Electron also exposes several operating system APIs that enable features that aren't possible in a browser-based application.
+- **Electron-Powered:** I found that most community tools for EVE Online are served as a web-page, but what happens if the owner decides to stop paying server fees?
+EVE-NT comes delivered as a cross-platform desktop application, but it can also be served as a web-page with reduced functionality.
+Electron exposes several operating system APIs that enable features that aren't possible in the browser-based deployment.

 ![](preview.jpg?raw=true)